| Vertisols

 Has a vertic horizon within 100 cm from the surface.
 The

-a. contain 30 % or more clay throughout;
+diagnostic criteria of vertic are: a. contain 30 % or more clay throughout;

 and